JunaidQadirB/branch/README.md

 Features
 ---
-- Responsive
+- Based on Timber library.
+- Uses Bootstrap and is responsive
-- Uses Timber library
+- Uses NPM for package management.
 - Uses Less
-- NPM as package manager
-- Integrated with Grunt
+- Uses Grunt for building and auto reloading

 Theme Prerequisites
 ---